SomeWeekendReading/someweekendreading.github.io/_posts/2026-01-02-weekend-portfolio-trump-3.md

 I think that covers the bases:
 - adjust the stock/bond ratio to be more in favor of bonds,
 - tilt to small, value, and international stocks,
+- keep the US bonds in intermediate term Treasuries and TIPS,
 - have a large portion of international developed nation government bonds,
 - continue to do partial Roth conversions to get a little more tax armor.